Phobos-developers/Phobos/docs/User-Interface.md

 - The tooltips can now go over the sidebar bounds to accomodate for longer contents.
 You can control maximum text width with a new tag (paddings are excluded from the number you specify).

 :::{note}
-If you use the vanilla font in your mod, you can use {download}`the improved font <_static/files/ImprovedFont-v3.zip>` (v3 and higher) which among everything already includes the mentioned icons.
-Otherwise you'd need to draw them yourself using [WWFontEditor](http://nyerguds.arsaneus-design.com/project_stuff/2016/WWFontEditor/release/?C=M;O=D), for example.
+Same as with harvester counter, you can download {download}`the improved font <_static/files/ImprovedFont-v4.zip>` (v3 and higher) or draw your own icons.
 :::

 In `uimd.ini`: